Portal and Application Area

 Width / Height

-Click "Next".
+Click "Next."

-3. Portal and application area - Background
+3. Portal and Application Area - Background

-Background color
+Background Color

 Background image

-Select image
+Select an image

-Delete image
+Delete Image

-Removes the selected image.
+Removes the reference to the currently selected image.

 No image

-Adopt property from higher-level element
+Inherit property from parent element

-The inherit value is entered in the CSS.
+The `inherit` value is specified in CSS.

 Style